deniselashlley/thelighttree/src/pages/mystory/index.md

-  I now realise that, on many occasions in my past, life had been attempting to ‘wake me up’ to mySelf, to connect me, in a more intuitive way, to the innate ability \[that we all share] to create my life in my vision.
+  I now realise that, on many occasions in my past, life had been attempting to ‘wake me up’ to mySelf, to connect me, in a more intuitive and soulful way to the innate ability \[that we all share] to create my life in my vision and aligned to my purpose.
 quote: >-
   “Have you been ignoring or missing out on Life’s attempts to wake you up to your true self?“